NFL finale is showdown for playoffs: Chargers at Raiders

 Also in the mix for the final wild-card slot in the AFC — New England owns one of them — are the Colts, the Steelers and the Ravens.
 If Indianapolis wins next Sunday at Jacksonville, it’s in.
 Pittsburgh (7-7-1) must win out; it plays Monday night at home against Cleveland, then visits Baltimore (8-8) and still could fall short.

-Baltimore needs all sorts of help but is mathematically alive and must break a five-game slide on Sunday against Pittsburgh.
+Baltimore needs all sorts of help, but is mathematically alive and must break a five-game slide on Sunday against Pittsburgh.
+The Ravens would get the nod if they finish at 9-8 with the Chargers and Colts because they swept the other teams.
+But if the Raiders are 9-8 along with Baltimore and Indy, Las Vegas goes for the same reason.

 The league also switched two games from Sunday to Saturday.
 Kansas City, already the AFC West champion, will be at Denver, followed by Dallas at Philadelphia.
 Neither of those games has the strong postseason implications of Chargers-Raiders.